-Remember, too, that mistakes are opportunities for learning.
-You’ll remember what you got wrong last time, and incorporate that lesson the next time you use the phrase.
+Remember, too, that mistakes are learning opportunities.
+You’ll remember what you got wrong last time and incorporate that lesson the next time you use the phrase.

-4. If You Can’t Go to a Spanish-speaking Country, Bring One to You
+5. Go to a Spanish-speaking Country (Or Bring One to You)

-If you’re unable to actually go to a Spanish-speaking country, set yourself up in an environment that as closely resembles one as possible.
-It’s easier than you think.
+If you can’t go to a Spanish-speaking country, set yourself up in an environment that resembles one closely.

 The cultural aspects of a country can be brought into your home on so many levels.

 Music is probably the easiest way to surround yourself with the language.
-The fact that Spanish is spoken by so many people living in many countries means that there’s a huge assortment of great Spanish-language music.
+Since Spanish is spoken by so many people living in many countries, there’s a huge assortment of great Spanish-language music.

-People who live in Spanish-speaking countries watch television, too, so why not try a Spanish television series?
+People living in Spanish-speaking countries watch television, too, so why not try a Spanish TV series?

-There’s an endless variety of content—including TV series, news, sports and more—to satisfy any viewers’ taste on Telemundo.
+There’s endless content—dramas, news, sports and more—to satisfy any viewers’ taste on Telemundo.

 Cultural immersion in the home environment doesn’t mean you have to stay at home.
-There may be many cultural events in your area that are aimed at Spanish speakers.
+There may be many cultural events in your area aimed at Spanish speakers.

 And nothing says cultural immersion like a chat between friends.